 Early Education and Childcare

-Stockton-on-Tees Families Information Service is a free and impartial service which provides up to date and accurate information on Ofsted registered childcare, early year's education and family services across the Borough.
+Stockton-on-Tees Families Information Service is a free and impartial service which provides advice and guidance on the range of early education and childcare options across the Borough.
+It includes information on funded childcare and childcare benefits available to working parents and parents on certain government benefits.

 Contact the Families Information Service:

-You can use our Citizen Portal to check eligibility and apply for free childcare for 2 year olds.
+You can use our Citizen Portal to check eligibility and apply for free childcare for 2 year olds if you receive some additional forms of government support, or if your child is a child in care or need, has an EHCP or receives Disability Living Allowance.

 For more information on childcare and help towards the cost of childcare use the following resources.